jrdegbe/thamesthrive-api/docs/events/index.md

 ## Events synchronization

-In Tracardi, event synchronization is the process of managing the order in which events are processed.
+In ThamesThrive, event synchronization is the process of managing the order in which events are processed.
 This includes ensuring that events for a specific profile are processed in a specific order.
 Essentially, this means that events for one profile are processed sequentially, while events for other profiles are processed sequentially but in parallel to each other.